coq/ceps/text/000-packaging-coq-native.md

 REMARKS:
 - you might face with issues installing this package flag under macOS, cf. <https://github.com/coq/coq/issues/11178>
-- for more details, see <the URL of this CEP>.
+- for more details, see <https://github.com/coq/ceps/pull/48>.
 """
 ```